Infection Control & Safety Standards

 Reference: Piraccini BM, et al. Infectious complications of hair transplant surgery: A systematic review.
 Journal of the European Academy of Dermatology and Venereology.
 2020;34(5):950-956.

-2. Post-Operative Folliculitis: Foreign Body Reaction, Not True Infection
+2. Post-Operative Folliculitis Is Not Infection

 What is commonly called "post-operative folliculitis" is typically a sterile foreign body reaction to suture material or graft placement, not a true bacterial infection .
 Studies have shown that most post-transplant follicular erythematous papules resolve without antibiotics .
 Histological examination reveals a lymphocytic infiltrate surrounding the follicular unit, consistent with a foreign body response to graft insertion rather than an infectious process .